 There are many things to consider.
 Insurance, incoterms and packaging labeling.
 The lists goes on.

-In this article, Ron Berger, COO at Fleet - explains the entire process in a step by step manner.
+This article explains the entire process in a step by step manner.
 Keep reading, and learn more about packaging labeling requirements, customs procedures and how you can find an ‘Amazon FBA ready’ freight forwarder.

 1. Pre-Shipment Preparations